 Colleges love to suggest that they’re need-blind.
 It’s good press.
 They don’t factor in a student’s ability to pay when debating that student’s case for admission.
 It makes sense.
 But it’s not correct.
 If colleges were truly need-blind, then why on the vast majority of college supplements does it ask if a student needs financial aid?
 Why isn’t this question on a document that admissions officers debating the student’s case for admission aren’t privy to?
 Also, if a college admitted a class in which the vast majority of students needed financial aid (which is a risk they’d run if they were truly need-blind in admissions), the college would risk going broke.
 Colleges rely on tuition dollars, plain and simple.

 Admissions Officers Discriminate Against Asian-Americans

 Yes, it’s grabbing the headlines these days.
 And, no, the Justice Department is wrong to be zeroing in on Affirmative Action as the cause for the discrimination that Asian Americans face in highly selective college admissions.
 But there is no denying that colleges unjustly discriminate against Asian-Americans in admissions.
-When students choose to play into stereotype, when their activities are no different than the vast majority of Asian-American applicants, they play into the hands of admissions officers.
-There’s a reason the Asian-American students with whom we work at Ivy Coach so often earn admission to their dream schools.
-We fight back against this discrimination in every component of the application by helping make our students wonderfully weird.
+When students choose to play into stereotype, when their activities are quite similar to the vast majority of Asian-American applicants, they play into the hands of admissions officers whose implicit biases impact their decision-making.
+There’s a reason the Asian-American students like all of our students with whom we work at Ivy Coach so often earn admission to their dream schools.
+We fight back against this discrimination in every component of the application by helping present our students wonderfully weird.
 That’s right.
 Wonderfully weird.

 Have a comment about the 4 things colleges tell applicants that simply aren’t the case?
 Let us know your comments, your questions, your musings, by posting below.
 We look forward to hearing from you.